bkan36/navigator-2/README.md

 3 - Fill your routes in my_route_app.dart and be care to keep homePath, pageNotFoundPath and the
     PARAM_CHAR const, they are used in information_parser and router_delegate.
-    each widget associated to a path don't have to take arguments in its constructor you'll retrieve them in a different way.
+    Each widget associated to a path don't have to take arguments in its constructor you'll retrieve them in a different way.

 4 - To reach a route you just have to use this syntax: